Course Offerings and Availability

 To help students register for the courses they need to complete their program of study, continuing student registration will be staggered.
 Staggered registration begins with currently enrolled degree and certificate seeking students who have completed the most credits, including developmental courses and transfer credit.

-Currently enrolled students will be able to register online beginning on a designated start date and may continue to register through the end of the registration period.
-Students will have a 24 hour priority window to register for classes before the next group begins to register.
+Currently enrolled students register online beginning on a designated start date and continue to register through the end of the registration period.
 Students will still be able to login and register even if they miss their priority deadline.

 Currently enrolled certificate and degree seeking students will receive an email prior to the start of registration with information about their scheduled start date for registration.
 This information is also available in the Student Planning tab of BHCCselfservice.